learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 ## Exercise 4

-A landlord owns 3 houses, a 1-bedroom, a 2-bedroom , and a 3-bedroom house.
+A landlord owns 3 properties: a 1-bedroom, a 2-bedroom , and a 3-bedroom house.

-The total rent he receives is 1240 dollars.
+The total rent he receives is 1240 USD.

-He needs to make some repairs, where it costs 10% of the 1-bedroom house’s rent for its repairs, 20% of the 2-bedroom for its repairs, and 30% of the 3-bedroom house's rent for its repairs.
-The total repair bill for all three houses was $276.
+He needs to make some repairs, where those repairs cost 10% of the 1-bedroom house’s rent.
+The 2-bedroom repairs cost 20% of the 2-bedroom rental price, and 30% of the 3-bedroom house's rent for its repairs.
+The total repair bill for all three houses was 276 USD.

 The 3-bedroom house's rent is twice the 1-bedroom house’s rent.